 Board committees assist with the execution of the Board’s responsibilities to shareholders.
 Each committee operates under a charter agreed by the Board, setting out its role, responsibilities, authority, relationship with the Board, reporting requirements, composition, structure and membership.

 The Board has established a Remuneration Committee which considers the remuneration of the Directors and senior executives, and administers the Company's bonus scheme.
-The members of the Remuneration Committee are Michael Smith (Chairman), Peter Brook and Jeff Morrison.
+The members of the Remuneration Committee are Jeff Morrison (Chairman), Stuart McLauchlan and Martin Stearne.

 Audit and Risk Committee

 The Board has established an Audit and Risk Committee, which is responsible for overseeing the financial and accounting responsibilities of the Company.
 The minimum number of members on the Audit and Risk Committee is three.
 All members must be directors, the majority must be independent directors and at least one member must have an accounting or financial background.
-The members of the Audit and Risk Committee are Stuart McLauchlan (Chairman), Michael Smith and Peter Brook.
+The members of the Audit and Risk Committee are Stuart McLauchlan (Chairman), Chris Gudgeon, Jeff Morrison and Martin Stearne.

 The Audit and Risk Committee helps the Board fulfil its corporate governance and disclosure responsibilities with particular reference to financial matters, and internal and external audit.
 It is specifically responsible for: